Physical Education

 Our Vision

-Mr Hollingworth – Y4a Teacher, Lower Key Stage 2 Lead, Foundation Curriculum Lead, PE Lead
+Mr Hollingworth – Lower Key Stage 2 Lead / Curriculum Lead

 At Harlow Green Primary School, our vision is to provide a high-quality physical education curriculum which inspires all pupils to succeed and excel in competitive sport and other activities involving physical literacy.
 Through PE and school sports (in clubs, internal and external sports events, break times and lunchtimes), our children learn to develop the important qualities of discipline, resilience and ambition, leading to improved concentration, attitude and academic achievement across our broad and balanced curriculum.
 We aim to provide opportunities for all pupils to become physically confident in a way which supports their health and fitness and take part in regular high intensity physical activity to support their well-being.
 We offer a PE curriculum which will allow pupils to learn about themselves, the importance of a healthy lifestyle, self-expression and concepts such as fair play and respect.
 It also contributes to the development of a range of important cognitive skills such as decision making and analysis, and social skills such as teamwork and communication.
 The curriculum is designed to support children to develop and revisit key skills from previous year groups as they move through school.
 We recognise that PE and school sport make an extensive contribution towards aspects of pupils’ social, moral, spiritual and cultural development.